 When you are ready to introduce your baby to cheese, start with shredded cheeses that have a mild flavor.
 American and Colby are good choices before introducing something stronger like Romano or Parmesan.
 In addition to just feeding your baby shredded cheese, try cutting up small pieces of toast or bread and melting cheese on it, melting over veggies, in a cut-up quesadilla, over pasta, or in cheesy scrambled eggs.

 What should I look for when buying cheese for my baby?

 When you are buying cheese for your baby, you want to choose full-fat varieties.
 You also want to look for something lower in sodium, which can be hard to find.
 The best thing to do is to compare several brands side-by-side and see which varieties have lower levels of sodium.
 This is especially true since sodium levels can vary by brand, not just by cheese type.

 As you shop, you’ll also want to choose cheeses that are pasteurized.
 Unpasteurized cheese is made from raw milk and does not go through the same sterilization process, so it may contain bacteria that can be harmful to your little one’s digestive system.
+Some dairy may create inflammation as well.
 Some of the most common unpasteurized cheeses you’ll want to avoid are blue cheese, Brie, Camembert, feta, and Roquefort.